Welcome to today's edition of the Rush 24-7 podcast.

 Last month, Pelosi ran through her version of Obamacare almost a week before the agency in charge of running Medicare and Medicaid could issue its nonpartisan and independent analysis.

-For supporters of the President's plan, it's a good thing that she did that, because the Centers for Medicare and Medicaid Services report eviscerated almost every single promise the president has made about his plan.
+For supporters of the president's plan, it's a good thing that she did that because the Centers for Medicare and Medicaid Services report eviscerated almost every single promise the president has made about his plan.

-Two, cause millions of Americans to lose their current health coverage.
+According to the report, Obamacare will, one, raise health care costs, two, cause millions of Americans to lose their current health coverage.

 It's a debacle.